 If the busy callback is NULL, then SQLITE_BUSY is returned immediately upon encountering the lock.
 If the busy callback is not NULL, then the callback might be invoked with two arguments.

 The first argument to the busy handler is a copy of the void* pointer which is the third argument to sqlite3_busy_handler().
 The second argument to the busy handler callback is the number of times that the busy handler has been invoked previously for the same locking event.
 If the busy callback returns 0, then no additional attempts are made to access the database and SQLITE_BUSY is returned to the application.
 If the callback returns non-zero, then another attempt is made to access the database and the cycle repeats.

 The presence of a busy handler does not guarantee that it will be invoked when there is lock contention.
-If SQLite determines that invoking the busy handler could result in a deadlock, it will go ahead and return SQLITE_BUSY or SQLITE_IOERR_BLOCKED instead of invoking the busy handler.
+If SQLite determines that invoking the busy handler could result in a deadlock, it will go ahead and return SQLITE_BUSY to the application instead of invoking the busy handler.
 Consider a scenario where one process is holding a read lock that it is trying to promote to a reserved lock and a second process is holding a reserved lock that it is trying to promote to an exclusive lock.
 The first process cannot proceed because it is blocked by the second and the second process cannot proceed because it is blocked by the first.
 If both processes invoke the busy handlers, neither will make any progress.
 Therefore, SQLite returns SQLITE_BUSY for the first process, hoping that this will induce the first process to release its read lock and allow the second process to proceed.

 The default busy callback is NULL.